 In that hour, they see 3-6 patients and have limited time to really get to know you and your animal.
 Add to that, your animal is likely very stressed to be in the clinic and shows distorted symptoms, a raised blood pressure or heart murmur.

-Let's compare this to our first in-person consult, worth £225: A member of our team will come to your home to meet you, the family and more importantly the animal concerned and their siblings.
+Let's compare this to our first in-person consult, worth £350: A member of our team will come to your home to meet you, the family and more importantly the animal concerned and their siblings.
 We look at the home situation, how we can change the environment to make it more safe and comfortable for them and get a thorough history of the furry companion concerned (in addition to the information we have already requested from your primary veterinarian beforehand).
 We set the baseline for future Quality of Life assessments and you will be given advice on how to go forward, this advice is also communicated to your primary veterinarian and within our team and a care plan is set up.
-This first meeting can last up to 2 hours.
+This first meeting can last up to 3 hours, and the writing up of the report at least an equal amount of time.
+On average, about 7-10 hours of work will go into that first Quality of Life assessment.

-Additionally, between the first consult and the follow-up consults (be that digital or in-person), you will be periodically contacted by our End of Life Doula who will check in with you, go through any worries/needs you have and our veterinary care team will be available to answer (reasonable) questions between 10am and 8pm via email and WhatsApp.
-When needed, you will have free access to our Pet Bereavement Talking Groups, (starting in 2023) and we will always be in direct communication with your primary veterinarian.
+Additionally, between the first consult and the follow-up consults (be that digital or in-person), you will be periodically contacted by our End of Life Doula who will check in with you, go through any worries/needs you have and our veterinary care team will be available to answer (reasonable) questions between 10am and 8pm via email and Digitail chat.
+When needed, you will have access to our Pet Bereavement Talking Groups and we will always be in direct communication with your primary veterinarian.

 Because we provide an at-home service with continuity of care (you will see the same faces as much as possible), we’ll be able to get to know the family and what works best for you.